You had a roof over your head. Food on the table. Clothes in your closet.

 Class Details

-recognizing and expressing the truth of your experience is an experience your inner child has been yearning for her whole life.
+recognizing and expressing the truth of your experience is what your inner child has been yearning for her whole life.